 - (27) The efficient management of a nuclear emergency with cross-border consequences calls for enhanced cooperation between Member States in emergency planning and response. - (28) The International Atomic Energy Agency together with the World Health Organisation, the Food and Agricultural Organisation, the International Labour Organisation, the Nuclear Energy Agency of the Organisation for Economic Cooperation and Development, and the Pan-American Health Organisation are revising the International Basic Safety Standards in the light of the ICRP's new Publication 103. - (29) The roles and responsibilities of the national services and experts involved in ensuring that the technical and practical aspects of radiation protection are managed with a high level of competence need to be clarified. - (30) More precise requirements should be introduced for the issuing discharge authorisations and for the monitoring of discharges.
-Commission Recommendation 2004/2/Euratom of 18 December 2003 on standardised information on radioactive airborne and liquid discharges into the environment from nuclear power reactors and reprocessing plants in normal operationintroduced standardised information for the reporting of data on discharges from nuclear power plants and reprocessing facilities. - (31) No major changes need to be made to the most recent Directive on the control of highactivity sealed radioactive sources and orphan sources (2003/122/Euratom), except to broaden some of the requirements to include any sealed radioactive source.
+Commission Recommendation 2004/2/Euratom of 18 December 2003 on standardised information on radioactive airborne and liquid discharges into the environment from nuclear power reactors and reprocessing plants in normal operation introduced standardised information for the reporting of data on discharges from nuclear power plants and reprocessing facilities. - (31) No major changes need to be made to the most recent Directive 2003/122/Euratom on the control of high-activity sealed radioactive sources and orphan sources, except to broaden some of the requirements to include any sealed radioactive source.
 However, there are still unresolved problems with orphan sources and there have been significant cases of contaminated metal being imported from third countries.
 Accordingly, a requirement should be introduced for the notification of incidents with orphan sources or the contamination of metal.
-With regard to international security, it is also important to harmonise the levels above which a source is regarded as a high-activity sealed source with those established by the IAEA. - (32) The basic safety standards established under the Euratom Treaty are meant to apply in a uniform way. - (33) Directive 96/29/Euratom and the complementary Directives 89/618/Euratom, 90/641/Euratom 96/29/Euratom, 97/43/Euratom and 2003/122/Euratom should be repealed,
+With regard to international security, it is also important to harmonise the levels above which a source is regarded as a high-activity sealed source with those established by the IAEA. - (32) In accordance with the Joint Political Declaration of Member States and the Commission on explanatory documents of 28 September 2011, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
+With regard to this Directive, the legislator considers the transmission of such documents to be justified. - (33) Directives 89/618/Euratom, 90/641/Euratom, 96/29/Euratom, 97/43/Euratom and 2003/122/Euratom should therefore be repealed,

-&lt;sup>20 OJ L 2, 6.1.2004, p.
+OJ L 2, 6.1.2004, p.
 36